Skinning and butchering one’s own deer save money and ensure that the process will be undertaken more cautiously.

 The upside-down T shape of the shoulder bone makes it so that you have to cut carefully.

 Don’t use any cheap boning knife, that will get your catch ruined.
-Read this article before buying a boning knife.
+Read this article to find out a high-quality boning knife.

 Trimming is the last step of the process.
 Get rid of excess fat, shiny/slippery skin, and tendon.